jbequ5/SAGE-Enigma-Subnet/Why-Sage.md

-# Why SAGE: The Story of a Self-Reinforcing Intelligence Substrate
+# Why SAGE: A Self-Reinforcing Intelligence Substrate

 Most agentic systems have a memory problem.
 Not the kind where they forget things mid-conversation.
 The deeper kind: they run, they generate thousands of decisions, and then they throw almost all of it away.
 What gets kept is usually a summary, and summaries lose the thing that mattered — the context, the reasoning, the specific conditions under which one approach worked and another didn’t.